polyaxon/polyaxon/docs/configuration/docker-registry-ha.md

-If you want to keep using the built-in Docker Registry and authorize the [Native Builder](/integrations/native-build/) or [Kaniko](/integrations/kaniko/) to pull private images, you can follow the same steps as before to provide authentication to all registries the docker process should have access to, and leave the host to use the internal docker process, if the host is not provided and the build-in Docker Registry is disabled the builds will fail.
+If you want to keep using the built-in Docker Registry and authorize the [Native Builder](/integrations/native-build/) or [Kaniko](/integrations/kaniko/) to pull private images, you can follow the same steps as before to provide authentication to all registries the docker process should have access to, and leave the host empty to use the internal docker process, if the host is not provided and the build-in Docker Registry is disabled the builds will fail.